-Certainly.
+No, but you can purchase clay from us.
 In addition to our studio stoneware, BrickHouse carries a number of different clay bodies that are available for sale by the bag or by the box.
-However, if you happen to have your own clay supply you are more than welcome to bring it with you.
-Just keep in mind that you will have to recycle the clay separately.

 I have a glaze that I LOVE; can I mix my own glazes at BrickHouse?

-If you have a specific recipe that you would like to use, then by all means, mix it here.
+If you have a specific recipe that you would like to use, then you can certainly mix it here.
 We have a wide variety of glaze materials that you are welcome to use.
+All glazes mixed at BrickHouse must be tested and temperature-appropriate.
 Just be sure to see one of our staff prior to mixing so they can set you up with a form to price the materials accordingly.
+First-time glaze mixers must to be trained by studio staff prior to mixing a glaze.
 We also teach glaze classes so you can learn how to mix your own glazes if you would like to.

 Can I purchase a gift certificate for BrickHouse?

 What says happy birthday or happy anniversary better than a pottery class?
-If you are interested in purchasing a gift certificate for someone special just give us a call or e-mail with your information and we'll mail you a personalized certificate.
+If you are interested in purchasing a gift certificate for someone special just purchase one online, give us a call, or e-mail with your information and we'll mail you a personalized certificate.